ANRTopModel/ANRTopModel.github.io/about.md

 ---
 layout: page
 title: TopModel
-subtitle: multiscale AI for single-cell based precision medicine
+subtitle: Multi-parameter Topology for Machine Learning Models
 permalink: /
 redirect_from:
   - /about/